Thomas Delaine: Club career

 Delaine spent years in the lower divisions of France and considered quitting football for a career in gardening, before signing his first professional contract with Paris FC in the Ligue 2.
 Delaine made his professional debut with Paris FC in a Ligue 2 0–0 tie with Clermont Foot on 28 July 2017.

 On 25 May 2022, Delaine signed a three-year deal with Strasbourg.

+On 13 July 2025, Delaine moved to Le Havre on a two-year contract.